zcash/zips/zip-XXXX.rst

-Thanks to my fellow dev fund ZIP authors, `Avichal Garg`_ at Electric Capital, `Antoinette Marie`_, `Josh Cincinnati, ED`_ at the Zcash Foundation, `Jacob Phillips`_ at Autonomous Partners, `Andrew Miller`_, `Chris Burniske`_, and the fellows at `Blocktown`_, each of whose ideas influenced this proposal.
+Thanks to my fellow dev fund ZIP authors, `Avichal Garg`_ at Electric Capital, `Antoinette Marie`_, `Josh Cincinnati, ED`_ at the Zcash Foundation, `Jacob Phillips`_ at Autonomous Partners, `Andrew Miller`_, `Chris Burniske`_, `Eran Tromer`_, and the fellows at `Blocktown`_, each of whose ideas influenced this proposal.
 And of course, thanks to `Sonya Mann`_ and the Foundation for coordinating discussions around these different proposals.

 .. _Avichal Garg: https://forum.zcashcommunity.com/t/dev-fund-proposal-5-entity-strategic-council-approach/34801
 .. _Antoinette Marie: https://forum.zcashcommunity.com/t/zcash-dev-fund-results-based-financing-equity-proposal-amendment/35052/31